-The fact that the program was considered ‘malignant’ by those in my industry- mainly due to the strict nature of its training – likely strengthens the probability of my aforementioned appearance.
+The fact that the program was considered ‘malignant’ by those in my industry – due to the strict nature of its training – likely strengthened the probability of my aforementioned look.
 Those of you who knew me back then can attest.
 But in quiet fashion, maybe by just nodding to ourself, or acknowledging this fact in your head.
 There’s no need to reiterate how badly I looked.

-having been through the rigorous training and long-sleepless hours of days spent on the ‘inside’.
-It was sort of like doing time, except I didn’t actually do anything wrong, or break any law.
+But I prevailed.
+I survived the rigorous training and long-sleepless hours of my days spent on the ‘inside’.
+Yes, it often felt like I was ‘doing time.’
+Except I didn’t in fact do anything wrong.
+Or break any law, for that matter.

 I was the boss of the team and we all reported back to yet another doctor in charge, the revered attending.
-They were the ones who had been through it all – completed their mission – the color in their faces already partially restored.
-I knew who they were by the glow on their newly exposed skin, bright from the sun’s, having ventured outside during their (dare I say it?) down time *gasp*.
+These were the ones who had been through it all – completed this mission – the color in their faces already partially restored.
+I knew who they were by the glow on their newly exposed skin, bright from the sun, having ventured outside during their – dare I say it? – down time. *Gasp*.
 They were also easily identifiable by the way in which they walked through the hospital – clicks of pride in their stride – knowing they had made it through residency intact and now were truly in charge – the so called top of the food chain.

-But during those early morning hours, these attendings weren’t around.
-We walked through the floors, a tight group, tending to everyday minutia, checking in on patients and their necessities- and I was in charge.
+But during those early morning hours, the revered ones weren’t around.
+Instead, we graced the floors – the tight-knit group of us, tending to everyday minutia, checking in on patients and their necessities.
+And I was in charge.

-..one of my medical students – incidentally a male – was called down to the floor where a nurse had been unable to draw a patient’s blood.
-He was called on to perform the phlebotomy himself – phlebotomy being the technical term for a simple blood draw.
+On this particular day, one of my medical students – incidentally a male – was called down to the floor where a nurse had been unsuccessful in drawing a patient’s blood.
+He was called on to perform the phlebotomy himself – phlebotomy the technical term for a simple blood draw.

 Medical students followed their own patients, and were taught how to perform said procedures, but were still ‘getting the hang’ of things.

-I decided to take the team down myself, after seeing fear reflected from the poor student’s eyes, as they silently pleaded with me for help at the thought of his own inexperience.
-He was envisioning the discomfort – both the patient’s and my student’s – in a prophetic sort of way – of the digging, repositioning, and once again the digging, that would take place, deep into the patient’s arm, and it was causing him anxiety.
+I decided to take the team down to the floor myself, after seeing the reflection of fear in my poor student’s eyes.
+They were silently pleading with me for help, at the thought of his own inexperienced hands.
+I envisioned the discomfort – both the patient’s and my student’s – in a prophetic sort of way – of the digging, repositioning, and once again the digging, that would take place, deep into the patient’s arm, and the anxiety that it would cause.

-I would perform the phlebotomy, I announced, show them how it was properly done, and take away any possible inconvenience for the patient.
+I would perform the phlebotomy, I announced, and take away any possible inconvenience for the patient.
 I uttered this last bit to myself, of course, because they didn’t need to know.
-I had been through it many, many times before and considered myself quite the phlebotomist by then.
-I was a pro *brushing away my shoulder*.
+I had been through it many, many times before and considered myself quite the phlebotomist by that time *brushes the shoulder and looks to the side*.

 Our team walked down together, where we found the patient stationed out in the hall, comfortably in her chair.

 We exchanged light banter, as I introduced her to myself and the team.
-She had already met the medical student, clad in his short white coat (the difference in lengths differentiates an MD from a student, unbeknownst to many).
+She had already met the medical student, clad in his short white coat (the difference in lengths distinguishes an MD from a student, a little factoid unknown to many).

 I was there to draw her blood, I announced, smiling.

-“Sweetie, you’re not touching me,” followed by, “I know a medical student when I see one.”
+“Sweetie, you’re not touching me,” she said, and followed this by, “I know a medical student when I see one.”

 Baffled, I chuckled.
 She must not have heard.
-An explanation ensued – I was indeed not the student and that I was the resident physician, and had had much experience under my belt, and would surely get her vein.
+An explanation ensued – I was indeed not the student here, I told her, but rather the resident physician, and had had much experience under my belt.
+I’d surely get her vein.
 Satisfied with my response, I turned to get the supplies, when, in back, I heard her exclaim in my direction: